The framework for the following sequence of poems is the ritual, known as contemplation, used in ancient times to found a colony of Rome.

 Runways mark a skewed cross

-on prairie.
 Wheels rush at tarmac.

 We arc in our seats — thrust